|

 Read these short poems about living the good life.
-We may all have a different definition of what constitutes the good life.
+We may all have different definitions of what constitutes the good life.
 Let the verses in these poems give you thoughts to consider.

 The Poets share verses that have positive words about the good life; people who have experienced life give their thoughts about the good life!